So you fancy yourself a content creator and YouTube is your platform of choice? Well, how much are you earning for every 1,000 views?

 Have more questions about YouTube CPM?
 We have answers.

 YouTube CPM is the price advertisers pay for the ad.
-Your RPM is lower than the CPM because it deducts the fees YouTube applies for using their platform.
+Your RPM is lower than the CPM because it deducts the fees YouTube applies for using its platform.

 You can boost your RPM by creating evergreen content that is safe for viewers of all ages.
 The video will be more likely to stay monetized throughout the year and your views will stay consistent.